 Is the file search function on your computer running Windows 10 no longer working?

-If you really need to find a file, you can do so from the command prompt.
-At least it still works.
+If you really need to find a file, you still have two other options for finding it in Windows 10: You can search from the start button or from the command prompt.
+At least those work as they should.

 - Click on Start button